zephir-lang/zephir-docs/en/config.rst

 warnings
 ^^^^^^^^
-Compiler warnings enabled or disabled in the current project:
+Compiler warnings which should be enabled or disabled in the current project:

 .. code-block:: json